fannyrancourt/fannyrancourt.github.io/about.md

 ---

 Hi!
-My name is Frédéric Branchaud-Charron, I'm currently doing my master at Université de Sherbrooke.
-My main focus is on localization and segmentation using deep learning!
-I'm actively contributing to many projects like [Keras](keras.io) or [keras-contrib](https://github.com/farizrahman4u/keras-contrib).
+My name is Frédéric Branchaud-Charron, I'm currently doing a MSc by Research at **Université de Sherbrooke** with [Pr.
+Pierre-Marc Jodoin](http://info.usherbrooke.ca/pmjodoin/).

+My main focus is on localization and segmentation using deep learning.
+I contribute to many projects like [Keras](keras.io) or [keras-contrib](https://github.com/farizrahman4u/keras-contrib).

+I am member of the Keras-organization.
+My main contribution is the Sequence API and a total revamp of the input pipeline.

 I also built a new library [keras-transform](https://github.com/Dref360/keras-transform) to perform flexible data augmentation.